Style Living Self Celebrity Geeky News and Views

 There are also uniform fines and penalties for traffic violations under special laws, which you can find below.

-The MMDA stated that the single ticketing system is expected to be implemented in April, with MMC President and San Juan City Mayor Francis Zamora noting that other Metro Manila mayors have agreed to amend their respective ordinances on or before March 15 to accord with the new traffic code.
+The MMDA initially stated that the single ticketing system is expected to be implemented in April, with MMC President and San Juan City Mayor Francis Zamora noting that other Metro Manila mayors have agreed to amend their respective ordinances on or before March 15 to accord with the new traffic code.

 "The Metro Manila local government units will have to pass their respective ordinances adapting the Metro Manila Traffic Code 2023 on or before March 15 to fully implement the single ticketing system," Zamora said.